LuvHarris: A Practical Corner Detector for Event-cameras: Look-up event-Harris

 \subsection{As-fast-as-possible computation: Harris Look-up}

 The TOS can be used at any given point in time as an `image', with values between 0 and 255, on which to perform the Harris calculation using the \texttt{cv::cornerHarris} function from OpenCV~\cite{opencv_library}.
-The output of \texttt{cv::cornerHarris} is another 2D array, $L$, in which the value at each element is the Harris score.
+The output of \texttt{cv::cornerHarris} is a 2D array which is directly used to populate the 2D look-up-table, $L$, such that the value at each entry is the Harris score.

-In traditional computer vision, a threshold is applied to $L$, and all locations above the threshold are identified as corners.
-In luvHarris, $L$ is instead used as a look-up-table.
-For each event, $L$ is simply queried at the single event location.
+Instead of applying a threshold to the output of \texttt{cv::cornerHarris} and searching the array for pixels that satisfy the threshold, in luvHarris $L$ is directly populated from this output. $L$ is queried sparsely and asynchronously by the event-stream and the threshold $T_R$ is therefore also applied sparsely.
 If $L_{xy} > T_R$ then the event is tagged as a corner.
-Therefore, while the full look-up-table is generated, it is only queried sparsely and asynchronously.

 One key aspect of luvHarris is that the data flow of events is completely decoupled from the generation of $L$: the TOS is updated asynchronously event-by-event, and $L$ is computed over the most up-to-date TOS as frequently as computation allows.
 As $L$ cannot be feasibly generated for each single event, a single instance of $L$ is used for multiple events.
 The value $t_{err} = L_t - v_t$, describes the temporal error between the time of an event, $v_t$, and the time in which $L$ was generated, $L_t$; the likelihood of event mis-classification increases with $t_{err}$.
 However, the relationship is not linear, and there exists a reasonable period in which $t_{err}$ results in little to zero change in the Harris score $L_{xy}$.
-If a corner completely passes through a spatial region (i.e. defined by $k_{TOS}$) between updates of $L$, that corner will be `missed', however for several pixels either side of true corner position the Harris algorithm is tolerant.
-Typically, to maintain accurate corner detection, $L$ must need only be updated one or two times as a corner travels a distance of $2k_{TOS}$.
+If a corner completely passes through a patch (i.e. defined by $k_{TOS}$) between updates of $L$, that corner will be `missed' by the algorithm, however due to the nature of Harris the algorithm has several pixels of tolerance.